Gkicks/expense-tracker/README.md

     - 6 – Other
 - These categories were chosen as the main categories cover the main area that the majority of people spend in and the other section covers anything that doesn’t fit into these categories
 - The option is validated to check the input is a number between 1 and 6
+- If an incorrect option is inputted I decided the user should see the whole menu again.
+This is as there are several options and, if the screen moves past the initial menu being displayed, the user may not remember what the options are.

 ![choose-transaction-category-gif](assets/gifs/choose-transaction-category.gif)